top of page

 When is a Border Terrier full-grown?

-Border Terriers are considered fully grown at 12 months.
 Compared with other Terrier breeds, they’re pretty strongly built.
 In some cases, they can continue to fill out for another 2-3 months afterwards but shouldn’t grow in height.
 A full-grown male Border Terrier stands at 31cm at the withers, while a female would be around 28cm.

 Border Terrier Temperament